 How to Clean Your Ears at Home

-- Use Myearpick tools to clean ears at home when you feel needed.
+- Use Myearpick tools to clean ears at home when you feel the need.

 - Stay away from cotton swabs.
-NEVER ever insert them into your ear canal.
+Don't insert them into your ear canal.

 Avoid Ear Wax Impaction